 - Sit Maintain- Sit Maintain, also known as Sit Stay, is a skill I like to teach right away.
 I teach this using The Third Way method created by obedience champion, Chris Bach.
 I want a puppy learning to sit and maintain his position until I release him with a release word.
 This is a great skill to continue in helping a puppy learn about self-control.
 Sit Maintain becomes a useful skill that can be used in many areas of the puppy’s life.
 For example: sitting at the door rather than bolting out the door, waiting politely for dinner rather than jumping or begging, waiting to be released out of his crate instead of just rushing out and much more.
 This skill takes some time, consistency and patience.
 If your puppy messes up, don’t be hard on him, instead help set him up for success.
-In this video, you will see what Sit Maintain starts to look like with some distraction in the environment.
+Here is an instructional video on how I introduce sit maintain.

 - Relaxing/Settling- One thing to get in the habit of is teaching your puppy to relax.
 I personally like doing this on a dog bed with a bone, food puzzle toy or other valuable chew item.
 I like placing the puppy in this space after play time, coming back from a walk or some other stimulating or arousing event.
 Doing so, helps the puppy learn to settle or shift down a couple gears and relax (and maybe even fall asleep) after something exciting or stimulating.
 As you consistently practice this skill, it will help your puppy get into the habit of relaxing faster.
 Take a look at what this looks like.